NICKISBAD/UNDERTALE-Save-Files/README.md

 Then you wanna open the downloaded folder and put in the undertale.ini and file0 of the selected folder and replace the ones already there.
 Done!

+Please note this list is far from complete.